Who can present at the Conference?

 What can get presented at the Conference?

-Any research or creative work done as an undergraduate while at Fitchburg State can submit to present.
+Any research or creative work done as an undergraduate student while at Fitchburg State can submit to present.
 The following list are examples of work that may be presented (but is not limited to):

 - Original Research done in a class or as part of a research project or independent study